projektvpn/projektvpn/README.md

 ProjektVPN is a turnkey VPN server hosting solution.
 It runs on a VPN server which forwards user traffic, and handles the collection of payment and the granting and revocation of access to users.

-Payment is accepted in bitcoin using the [accept-bitcoin npm module](https://github.com/sagivo/accept-bitcoin), and the actual VPN functionality is provided by [cjdns](https://github.com/cjdelisle/cjdns), using the [cjdns-admin npm module](https://github.com/tcrowe/cjdns-admin).
+Payment is accepted in bitcoin using the [Blockr API](http://blockr.io/documentation/api), and the actual VPN functionality is provided by [cjdns](https://github.com/cjdelisle/cjdns), using the [cjdns-admin npm module](https://github.com/tcrowe/cjdns-admin).

 ## Installation